nomatronio/demo-public-repo/README.md

 # demo-public-repo
-This is a public repository for Nomatron demos
+This is a public repository for Nomatron demos.